Ermite-Chevelu/murmur/README.md

 This image uses default configuration file provides by mumble with only two changes:

-* Database path is set to : `/var/lib/murmur/murmur.sqlite` (default configuration doewn't provide any path and database file is created in `/etc/`)
+* Database path is set to : `/var/lib/murmur/murmur.sqlite` (default configuration file doesn't provide any path and database file is created in `/etc/`)
-* Set `uname=murmur` to not run server as `root`
+* Set `uname=murmur` to run server as non `root` user

 # Advance configuration and persistence

-To use a custom configuration file and persist database run it with :
+To use custom configuration file and persist database simply mount a volume with `murmur.ini` configuration file and another to store database file :

 ```
 $ docker run -d \